What Are Black Triangles?

 Black Triangles After Braces or Invisalign

-This deserves its own section because it’s so common, and it surprises people.
+This deserves its own section because it’s common and it surprises people.

 Triangular-shaped teeth (especially upper centrals and laterals) meet at a single contact point.
 When the teeth were crowded, that contact point sat lower on the tooth, closer to the gum.
 Orthodontics aligned them, which moved the contact point up.
 The space below the new contact is now visible because the gum tissue can’t fill a wider triangle than it could before.

-This is geometric, not biological.
 The fix is to rebuild the side walls of the teeth so the contact point extends down to the gumline.
-Bioclear is built for exactly this situation.
-Most post-Invisalign black triangle cases close in one or two visits.
+Bioclear is built for exactly this situation, and most post-Invisalign cases close in one or two visits.

 How Much Does Black Triangle Treatment Cost in Nashville?

-A typical patient at our practice has two to four black triangle sites (often between the four upper front teeth, which gives three contact spaces).
+Black triangle closure is priced per site, meaning per gap between two teeth.
+A typical case has two to four sites, often between the four upper front teeth, which gives three contact spaces.
 Smaller cases involve one or two sites.
 Larger cases that include reshaping additional teeth for a balanced result run higher.

 Whiten First, Then Close the Triangles

 If you’re considering whitening, do it before any bonding or veneer work.
-Composite and porcelain don’t change color the way enamel does, so we color-match the restoration to your teeth’s current shade at the time it’s placed.
-If you whiten afterward, your natural teeth lighten and the bonded areas stay the original shade, which leaves a mismatch.
+Composite and porcelain don’t change color the way enamel does, and the restoration is color-matched to your teeth’s shade at the time it’s placed.
+Whitening afterward lightens the natural teeth while the bonded areas stay the original shade, which leaves a mismatch.

-The sequence that works: whiten to your target shade first (often with custom take-home trays we make for you), then we match the Bioclear or composite to your new, brighter color.
-Custom trays also let you touch up over the years, which keeps your natural teeth lined up with the restoration long term.
+The sequence that works: whiten to your target shade first (often with custom take-home trays), then match the Bioclear or composite to the new, brighter color.
+Custom trays also let you touch up over the years, which keeps natural teeth lined up with the restoration long term.

 Does Insurance Cover Black Triangle Treatment?